Xaque8787/dailydough/NEW_FEATURES.md

 4. Click "Add Item"
 5. The new item will appear in the table and will be available on all future days

+### Renaming a Line Item (Admin Only):
+1. Find the item you want to rename in either table
+2. Click the blue "✎" (edit) button next to the item name
+3. The item name becomes an editable text field
+4. Type the new name
+5. Click the green "✓" (save) button to save, or gray "✗" (cancel) button to cancel
+6. The renamed item will update across all future days

-### Removing a Custom Line Item (Admin Only):
+### Removing a Line Item (Admin Only):
-1. Find the custom item in the table (custom items have a small "×" button)
+1. Find the item in the table
-2. Click the "×" button next to the item name
+2. Click the red "×" button next to the item name
 3. Confirm the deletion
-4. The item will be removed from future days (existing data is preserved)
+4. The item will be removed from all future days (existing data is preserved)

-**Note**: Default items (like Food Sales, Cash Drawers Beginning, etc.) cannot be removed.
+**Note**: You can now edit or remove ANY item, including the original defaults.
+Be careful when deleting items as this affects all future daily balance forms!

 ## Future Enhancements

 Potential additions:
 - Reorder line items by drag-and-drop
-- Edit/rename existing templates
 - Archive unused templates
 - Import/export template configurations